Cloud Creek, Oklahoma

 Cloud Creek is an unincorporated community and census-designated place (CDP) in Delaware County, Oklahoma, United States.
-The population was 121 at the 2010 census, a 40.7 percent increase over the figure of 86 recorded in 2000 census.
+As of the 2020 census, Cloud Creek had a population of 319.

 Geography

 Cloud Creek is located in southern Delaware County.
 Its eastern border is formed by U.S. Route 59, which leads north 14 mi to Jay, the county seat, and south 5 mi to the town of Kansas.

 According to the United States Census Bureau, the Cloud Creek CDP has a total area of 18.7 km2, all land.